-- 1. A neck rope must be used.
-Contestants must adjust rope and reins in a manner that will prevent the horse from dragging the calf. - 2.
-Calves may be pushed out by contestant's assistant providing they are ready. - 3.
+- A neck rope must be used.
+Contestants must adjust rope and reins in a manner that will prevent the horse from dragging the calf. - Calves may be pushed out by contestant's assistant providing they are ready. - 3.
 Catch as catch can.
 Any catch that holds the calf is legal. - 4.
 Rope must be tied on. - 5.
-Runner can stand anywhere they choose in the arena.

-- 6. Roper must rope calf, dismount and be in contact with the calf when the Runner removes the ribbon or team will receive a no time.
+Runner can stand anywhere they choose in the arena, on the opposite side of the 30ft finish line from the roping box. - Roper must rope calf, dismount and be in contact with the calf when the Runner removes the ribbon or team will receive a no time.
 Calf does not need to be flanked. - 7.
 Runner must cross finish line to get time. - 8.
 Flag judge will flag time when runner crosses finish line with ribbon in hand and give to judge or team will receive a no time. - 9.
-Ribbon flagging tape shall be approximately 1⁄2 inch in width and 12 inches long. - 10.
-The ribbon itself must be fastened to the top of the tail with a rubber band. - 11.
-The runner removes the ribbon and runs across the finish line in either direction for time. - 12.
-Ribbon must be removed by runner. - 13.
-Any part of the ribbon is legal. - 14.
-Rope must hold calf until roper touches calf. - 15.
+Ribbon flagging tape shall be approximately 1⁄2 inch in width and 12 inches long.

+- 10. The ribbon itself must be fastened to the top of the tail with a rubber band - 11.
+The runner removes the ribbon and runs across the finish line in either direction for time. - Ribbon must be removed by runner. - 13.
+Any part of the ribbon is legal. - Rope must hold calf until roper touches calf. - 15.
+A contestant will receive a 5 second penalty for the run if they bring the animal over backwards (between 10 and 2 on a standard clock) with the animal landing on his back or head with all four feet in the air.
+If cattle are weighing more than 200 pounds the jerk down rule is waived - 16.
 OPTIONAL AT STATE/PROVINCE LEVEL: A Ribbon Roping contestant with no partner may request a partner be supplied as a draw partner from a volunteered list of entered Ribbon Roping contestants.
 This option is available only four times.
 Thereafter, the Ribbon Roping contestant must enter with a partner.
 No points will be awarded to the drawn partner.
 No draw partners will be allowed at State/Province Finals Rodeos.
-They must however use the partner with which they qualified at the State/Province Finals to enter the National Junior High Finals Rodeo unless his or her partner cannot attend the National Junior High Finals Rodeo than he or she can pick a new partner, provided the new partner had competed in their State/Province Finals in Ribbon Roping. - 16.
-At the National Finals, after the required contestant check in deadline, a partner may be chosen from a state/province team member, provided chosen member participated at said state/province finals and is on ground, and team has not competed.
+They must however use the partner with which they qualified at the State/Province Finals to enter the National Junior High Finals Rodeo unless his or her partner cannot attend the National Junior High Finals Rodeo than he or she can pick a new partner, provided the new partner had competed in their State/Province Finals in Ribbon Roping. - 17.
+At the National Finals, after the required contestant check in deadline, a partner may be chosen from a state/province team member. provided chosen member participated at said state/province finals and is on ground, and team has not competed.